chdh/minitemplator-js/README.md

 # MiniTemplator - JavaScript Version

-MiniTemplator is a compact template engine primarily used for generating HTML output.
+MiniTemplator is a compact, optimized template engine primarily used for generating HTML output.

 ## Template syntax